Harsita11/nectar/README.md

 # 🍯 Nectar

-Nectar is an AI-powered recipe and meal planning platform designed to make cooking, nutrition, and grocery management simpler and more personalized.
+Nectar is an AI-powered cooking and meal planning platform designed to make everyday cooking smarter, easier, and more personalized.

-The platform combines recipe discovery with intelligent meal planning, nutrition tracking, pantry management, and an AI voice cooking assistant to create a complete kitchen companion.
+From discovering recipes and managing your pantry to planning meals and cooking with an AI voice assistant, Nectar brings essential kitchen tools together in one platform.

 ## ✨ Features

+### 🍽️ Recipe Discovery

+Explore a variety of recipes and discover new meals based on your preferences, available ingredients, and cooking needs.

+### ❤️ My Saved Recipes

+Create your personal collection of favorite recipes.

+Users can save recipes they love and build their own personalized digital cookbook.

+### 📅 Meal Planner

+Plan your meals for the week and organize your cooking schedule.

+Nectar also allows users to generate a shopping list from their meal plan with a single click.

+### 🥫 My Pantry

+Manage the ingredients available in your pantry.

+Users can:

+- Add ingredients manually
+- Scan their pantry using AI
+- Keep track of available ingredients
+- Discover recipes based on what they already have
+- Reduce food waste

+### 🤖 AI Pantry Scanning

+Use AI-powered pantry scanning to identify ingredients and add them to your virtual pantry.

+This helps users quickly understand what ingredients they have available and discover suitable recipes.

-### 🤖 AI Voice Cooking Assistant
+### 🎙️ AI Voice Cooking Assistant

-An interactive voice-based assistant that helps users while cooking by providing hands-free guidance, answering cooking-related questions, and assisting users through recipes step by step.
+Nectar includes an AI-powered voice cooking assistant designed for hands-free cooking.

+The assistant can guide users through recipes step by step while they cook, allowing them to interact with the cooking instructions using voice commands.

+This creates a hands-free cooking mode that makes following recipes easier and more convenient.

 ### 🥗 Nutrition Index

-Provides nutritional insights to help users better understand their meals and make more informed food choices.
+Understand the nutritional value of meals through a nutrition index designed to provide useful insights into recipes and food choices.

 ### 🛒 Smart Shopping List

+Generate a shopping list based on planned meals and required ingredients.

-Automatically helps users organize the ingredients they need for their recipes and meal plans into a convenient shopping list.
+This helps users organize their grocery shopping and avoid forgetting essential ingredients.

-### 📅 Meal Planner
-Plan meals in advance and organize recipes for different days to make meal preparation easier and more efficient.

-### 🥫 Pantry Management
-Keep track of ingredients available in your pantry and use them to discover suitable recipes while reducing food waste.

-### 🍽️ Recipe Discovery
+### 👤 Personal Recipe Collection
-Browse and explore a variety of recipes through a clean and user-friendly interface.

-### 📱 Responsive Design
-Designed to provide a smooth experience across different screen sizes and devices.
+Users can save their favorite recipes and access them anytime through their personal recipe collection.

+### 💳 Subscription Plans

+Nectar supports different user plans, including a Free Plan and Pro features.

+Pro features provide access to enhanced functionality such as unlimited pantry scans.

 ## 🛠️ Technologies Used